Regulation glossary hub

 unique product identifier

-The ESPR product identity string that identifies a product and enables a web link to its digital product passport.
+The ESPR product identity value that links a product, model, batch, or item to the correct digital product passport.

 ESPREU Critical Raw Materials Act